 About the goats.
 Nigerian Dwarf goats are NOT pygmies.
 They are dairy goats and come in a variety of colors.
 That's the fun of Nigerians - you never know what color or pattern you'll get.
 Does will be up to 21-1/2" at the shoulder; bucks up to 23-1/2".
 They're perfect for 4-H showing, older adults, and home milking.

 We feed our goats packaged grain and high quality alfalfa and grass hay, provide minerals and kelp free choice, graze them in our meadows and supplement them with herbal products.
 We adhere to an herbal and chemical deworming program.
-The herd tested negative for CAE in 2012 and for CL in 2013.
+The herd tested negative for CAE and CL in 2014.